-For 38 years ferries were the primary way of traveling across the Columbia River, but all that changed in February 1917 with the official opening of the Interstate Bridge.
-That same year the first electrical substation was built in Clark County.
-Modern times had arrived and the county's population boomed.
+For 38 years. the primary method of travel across the Columbia River was a ferry.
+But that changed in February 1917 with the official opening of the Interstate Bridge.
+The same year, the first electrical substation was built in Clark County.
+Modern times had arrived.

-The bridge dedication ceremony in 1917 drew a crowd of 40,000 at a time when the population of the entire county hadn't reached 30,000.
-Costing $1.75 million, the bridge was the last unfinished piece of the Pacific Highway.
-It also linked the county to rich markets in Portland and made day trips to Oregon convenient for the first time.
+A ceremony dedicating the bridge drew a crowd of 40,000, a considerable number when the population of the entire county had not yet reached 30,000.
+The $1.75 million bridge was the last stretch of the Pacific Highway.
+It physically linked the county to rich markets in Portland and made daily trips to Oregon convenient for the first time.

-On March 31, 1955, a 19-gun artillery salute announced the opening of the Interstate 5 freeway through Vancouver and the bridge received its current name, the Interstate 5 or I-5 Bridge.
-On July 11, 1958, the southbound span of the I-5 Bridge opened at a cost of $14.5 million.
-Repairs were also made in 1997 and it was recently listed on the National Register of Historic Places.
+On March 31, 1955, a 19-gun artillery salute announced the opening of Interstate 5 through Vancouver, and the bridge was dubbed, the Interstate or I-5 Bridge.
+A new southbound span opened July 11, 1958 at a cost of $14.5 million.
+Repairs were made in 1997, and the bridge recently was listed on the National Register of Historic Places.

-Today, eight decades after it opened, the Interstate Bridge is still in use, although sometimes it's a bit overworked.
+Today, eight decades after it opened, the Interstate Bridge is still in use.

 An I-5 ghost story

-On foggy fall evenings there are rumors that a tall man wearing an overcoat and dark felt hat can be seen out walking on the I-5 Bridge.
-Stories say this is the ghost of Vancouver Major Grover Percival.
-Apparently, the despairing mayor walked out onto the bridge on election night in 1920 and never returned.
-He hung himself and it was a month before his body was found on Hayden Island.
+Some say a tall man wearing an overcoat and dark felt hat can be seen walking on the I-5 Bridge on foggy fall evenings.
+Supposedly he is the ghost of Vancouver Major Grover Percival.
+Apparently, the mayor walked onto the bridge on election night in 1920 and never returned.
+He hanged himself, and his body was found on Hayden Island a month later.